 On site we have four 5,000-gallon water tanks that are used to refill fire apparatus

 Engine 6520 Type III – 650 gallons of water with a 1000 GPM pump

 On site - one fire hydrant.

-Within 1/8 mile, access to La Mel Heights subdivision 130,000 gallon water tank
+Within 1/8-mile access to the La Mel Heights subdivision there is a 130,000-gallon water tank

-Many property owners have chosen to provide separate 500 gallon stand-alone water source for fire prevention/suppression use.
-These addional sources are currently being mapped by Lockwoood staff.
+Many property owners have chosen to provide water tanks on their property for emergency fire protection use.